intrig/ict/README.md

 A multivector is a generic container that behaves just like a std::vector, except its iterators also behave just like std::vectors.
-Since std::vector is used in the underlying representation, we can make heirarchies that benefit from cache friendly locality of reference.
-Also `multivector` would not be feasible without C++11 move semantics.
+Since std::vector is used in the underlying representation, we can make heirarchies that benefit from both cache friendly locality of reference and C++11 move semantics.